-The Board and the Manager recognise the importance of tax free distributions to Shareholders and, subject to the considerations outlined above, will seek, as a guide, to pay an annual dividend that represents 5% of the NAV per share at the preceding year end.
+The Board and the Manager recognise the importance of tax free distributions to Shareholders and, subject to the considerations outlined above, will seek, as a guide, to pay an annual dividend that represents 5% of the NAV per share at the immediately preceding year end.

-The Directors would like to remind Shareholders that, as the portfolio continues to expand and the proportion of younger companies increases, the timing of distributions will be closely linked to realisation activity, whilst also reflecting the Company's requirement to maintain its VCT qualifying level.
+The Directors would like to remind Shareholders that, as the portfolio continues to expand and a greater proportion of holdings are in younger companies, potentially increasing volatility, the timing of distributions will be closely linked to realisation activity, whilst also reflecting the Company's requirement to maintain its VCT qualifying level.
 If larger distributions are required as a consequence of significant exits, this may result in a corresponding reduction in the NAV per share of the Company.
 However, your Board considers this to be a tax efficient means of returning value to Shareholders, whilst ensuring ongoing compliance with the VCT legislation.